CHH/livesyncd/README.md

 ## Issues

+- As for now only one directory can be mirrored.
+If you want to mirror more than one, start another instance in the other directory.
+This is due to restrictions of the number of open files per process at the OS level.
 - Creating directories can currently be not detected.
 As for now you will have to restart the daemon, to watch newly created directories.
 - Renaming is done by a "Put-Delete strategy", which means then whenever